Restore-A-Deck Wood Stain Review 4.6/5 (51)

 Restore A Deck Stain Two Years

-– We applied two coats to our 150 sq foot deck that included all railings and steps.
+We applied two coats to our 150 sq foot deck, including all railings and steps.
 Less than 1 gallon was used for this at a total cost of $40.
 This equates to $.30 a square foot.
 Very reasonable pricing and better than most other top brands.

-– Similar to other water-based deck stains, the Restore-A-Deck Wood stain will not promote the growth of mold or mildew.
+Like other water-based deck stains, the Restore-A-Deck Wood stain will not promote mold or mildew growth.
 This is one of the primary advantages of using a water-based coating.
 At the 1-year mark, the deck showed no signs of any mold or mildew.

-– Our favorite aspect of the Restore-A-Deck Wood stain is the ability to stain and prep on the same day!
+Our favorite aspect of the Restore-A-Deck Wood stain is the ability to stain and prep on the same day!
 We tested this by cleaning and brightening the wood with the Step 1 and Step 2 Restore A Deck Cleaner/Brightener Kit and then applying the RAD stain 1 hour after the prep.
-The wood was visibly wet on a few areas of the deck and damp to the touch throughout.
-The Restore-A-Deck actually applied easier to the damp wood than any other water-based stain that we have used previously.
+The wood was visibly wet on a few deck areas and damp to the touch throughout.
+The Restore-A-Deck actually applied more easily to the damp wood than any other water-based stain that we have used previously.
 We also found that the coverage was better when applied to damp wood.
-In theory, the stain will actually absorb better when applied to damp wood.
+In theory, the stain will absorb better when applied to damp wood.
 The water “swells” the wood pores and “pulls” the stain deep into the wood as it dries.
 Applying to damp wood will also help avoid potential issues with Applying a Deck Stain in Full Sun.

 See before and after pictures below.